-1. We note Mexico's acknowledgment in response to the Panel's questions that its claims are limited by the language of its panel request to the use of model zeroing in average-to-average comparisons in original investigations and simple zeroing in periodic reviews.
-Mexico continues to cling to its argument that there is a single measure taken by the United States that requires the Department of Commerce to "zero."
+2. First, we note Mexico's acknowledgment in response to the Panel's questions that its claims are limited by the language of its panel request to the use of model zeroing in average-to-average comparisons in original investigations and simple zeroing in periodic reviews.
+Unfortunately, Mexico continues to cling to its argument that there is a single measure taken by the United States that requires the Department of Commerce to "zero."
 Mexico presents no new evidence of the existence of a measure that prescribes and requires specific action.
-It merely continues to present the same evidence of past actions by Commerce.
-Mexico has not demonstrated that there is any "as such" measure requiring zeroing, because there is no such measure.
+It merely continues to present the same evidence of past actions by the Department of Commerce.
+For the reasons we provided in our prior submissions, Mexico has not demonstrated that there is any "as such" measure requiring zeroing, because there is no such measure.
+The Panel should therefore reject Mexico's "as such" claims.

-2. Mexico insists on making accusations regarding alleged non-compliance by the United States with respect to the DSB recommendations and rulings in US - Zeroing (EC).
-Mexico states that it "does not agree that the United States fully abandoned the use of 'model zeroing' in investigations as of February 22, 2007."
+3. In addition, in both its answers to the questions from the Panel and its second submission, Mexico insists on making accusations regarding alleged non-compliance by the United States with respect to the DSB recommendations and rulings in US - Zeroing (EC) - DS294.
+With respect to the "as such" ruling regarding "model zeroing," Mexico states that it "does not agree that the United States fully abandoned the use of 'model zeroing' in investigations as of February 22, 2007."
 Mexico argues that full compliance would require the United States to revise all existing measures.

-3. Aside from the fact that it is not for Mexico to unilaterally determine the non-compliance of another Member, as DSU Article 23 makes clear, we note that the EC does not appear to share Mexico's view.
-In its recent request for consultations under Article 21.5, the complaint of the EC is limited to its "as applied" claims.
-Indeed at the April 24, 2007 meeting of the DSB, the EC welcomed the decision to abandon zeroing in original investigations when calculating the dumping margin on a weighted average-to-weighted average basis.
+4. Aside from the fact that it is not for Mexico to unilaterally determine the non-compliance of another Member, as DSU Article 23 makes clear, we note that the European Communities - the complaining party in DS294 - does not appear to share Mexico's view.
+In its recent request for consultations under Article 21.5, the complaint of the European Communities is limited to its "as applied" claims.1 Indeed at the April 24, 2007 meeting of the DSB, the European Communities welcomed the decision to abandon zeroing in original investigations when calculating the dumping margin on a weighted average-to-weighted average basis.2

-4. Moreover, in arguing that a Member can implement a ruling against a measure "as such" only by revising all applications of that measure, Mexico improperly blurs the distinction between "as such" and "as applied" claims.
+5. Moreover, in arguing that a Member can implement a ruling against a measure "as such" only by revising all applications of that measure, Mexico improperly blurs the distinction between "as such" and "as applied" claims.

-5. Mexico also continues to argue that a suggestion from the Panel regarding implementation is necessary.
+6. Mexico also continues to argue that a suggestion from the Panel regarding implementation is necessary.
 However, it is well-established that a Member has the right to determine the means of implementation.
 Further, Mexico appears to be seeking though a suggestion a result that goes well beyond any right it might have under the Agreement.
 In this connection, we note Mexico's recognition that the provision of offsets in the original investigation on stainless steel would still result in a margin of dumping well above the de minimis threshold.
 Therefore, the antidumping order would remain in place.